Jim Gary: Career launched

-Examples of his many architectural sculptures include his baptismal font for Saint Benedict's Catholic Church in nearby Holmdel, a Holocaust memorial commissioned in Springfield, his life-sized nudes in metal and stained glass for the Monmouth County Opera Society, and the September 11 memorial at the Municipal Building in Colts Neck.
+Examples of his many architectural sculptures include his baptismal font for Saint Benedict's Catholic Church in nearby Holmdel, a Holocaust memorial commissioned in Springfield, his life-sized nudes in metal and stained glass for the Monmouth County Opera Society, and his numerous sculptures in the park featuring his landscape design of the September 11 memorial at the Municipal Building in Colts Neck.

 As he gathered parts for the unique automobiles he constructed when he was young, Jim Gary said he realized that these parts resembled anatomical structures of insects, large birds, reptiles, and especially the bones of dinosaurs.
 Early in his career, he began to construct sculptures of those animals by assembling the automobile parts into almost life-sized models.
 He used as many as eight to ten vehicles to create his large dinosaur sculptures and the unaltered parts are identifiable.
 Common tools became pivotal structures in some of his sculptures.
 Volkswagens metamorphosed into turtles and prehistoric dinosaurs.

 Gary had to invent equipment to build and move the huge sculptures, creating the scaffolding, hoists, and even special vehicles that featured cranes to haul the sculptures around at his rural workshop and to place them onto trucks for transportation.
 He also relied upon blacksmith skills to fashion unique hand tools when no standard ones were useful for his needs.